Did you know 90% of the total cost of owning a pump comes from energy consumption?

 4.1 Reduced water hammer effects

 Water hammer is caused by rapid changes in flow.
-These flow changes are followed by rapid pressure transients that cause pipes, pipe supports and valves to be damaged causing leakage
+These flow changes are followed by rapid pressure transients that cause pipes, pipe supports and valves to be damaged causing leakage.
+VSDs allow the user to gradually ramp the acceleration at a safe rate to avoid hammering.

 4.2 Reduced stress on electrical supply